 The Adoption and Stabilization Phase

 This phase of your deployment begins as soon as your product goes live (at the beginning of Hypercare) and can run from months to years depending on several factors.
-Those include company size, change impact, how well the change was managed during the deployment, how many modules were deployed, and whether it was a big bang deployment, versus a phased go-live, etc.
+Those include company size, change impact, how well the change was managed during the deployment, how many modules were deployed, and whether it was a big bang deployment, versus a phased go-live, etc. We discuss this further in the next blog in this series, SAP Ariba Post-Deployment Challenges: Adoption and Stabilization.

 For this adoption and stabilization phase, administration and support will play the most important role in whether your deployment will be successful or not.
 Ideally, the best efforts are undertaken to design, build, and test to support your organizational goals during deployment.